sid6145/moboshop/README.md

 # moboshop
-- front-end design for a mobile shop using html and css
+- front-end design for a mobile shop using html css and JavaScript